coffeemood/grabbySub2/README.md

 * `Pip` - The python module downloader
 * `Pup` - HTML parser for shell

+_Note: Current version works on OS X & Linux only.
+GUI coming soon!_

 ## Installation

-We needs to download a couple of stuffs first
+We need to download a couple of stuffs first

 ### Install `Brew` (OS X users only)